Stringy invariants for horospherical varieties of complexity one

 \section{Arc spaces and motivic integration}

-The concept of \emph{motivic integration} was invented by Kontsevich \cite{kontsevich95} to show that birationally equivalent Calabi--Yau manifolds have the same Hodge numbers.
-He constructed a \emph{motivic measure} on the \emph{arc space} of an algebraic variety.
-This measure takes values in some localization and completion of the \emph{Grothendieck ring of complex algebraic varieties} $\KO$.
-This ring is generated by isomorphism classes of algebraic varieties with some scissors relations.
-In particular, if $X$ is an algebraic variety, then its class $[X]$ in $\KO$ contains all the additive and multiplicative invariants of $X$, and it is simply called the \emph{motive} of $X$.
-Furthermore if $X$ is smooth, then the motivic volume $\mu_{X}(\L(X))$ of the arc space of $X$ is equal to $[X]$.

-The theory of motivic integration was developed by Batyrev in the smooth case \cite{Batyrev1998:StringyHodge} and by Denef and Loeser \cite{DenefLoeser99:Arc} in full generality.
-In this section we sketch the construction of this measure.
-In \ref{s:arcspace-def} we recall the definition of the arc space of an algebraic variety.
-In \ref{s:KO} we define the Grothendieck ring of varieties $\KO$.
-In \ref{s:motint} we give an introduction to the motivic measure on the arc space of a smooth variety.
-Finally in \ref{s:def-stringy} we present the stringy invariants of Batyrev for log terminal varieties.
-We refer to the surveys \cite{Denef-Loeser:ECM, Loeser:Seattle, Veys:stringy, Blickle2011:Motivic}.
+Motivic integration was developed by Batyrev in the smooth case \cite{Batyrev1998:StringyHodge} and by Denef and Loeser \cite{DenefLoeser99:Arc} in full generality.
+In this section, we recall main facts on this theory used throughout the paper (see also \cite{Looijenga, Loeser:Seattle, Blickle2011:Motivic} for survey articles).